Open Fridays & Sundays 10:30am – 4:00pm (April – October)

 The Tudor House museum was built at the end of the reign of Elizabeth I at the beginning of the 17th Century.
 It has the traditional double gable style of the period and stood facing a body of water known as ‘The Ope’, a Dorset word for a cove or inlet.

-This was infilled in about 1760, and some years later houses were built on the recovered land.
-The Tudor house survived flood, plague and wars but was almost demolished in 1939 when it was declared unfit for habitation by the Borough Medical Officer.
-It was saved by the outbreak of WW2 and was later acquired by the founder of Weymouth Civic Society so that it could be preserved for the town.
+This was infilled in about 1780, and some years later houses were built on the recovered land.
+The Tudor house survived flood, plague and wars but was almost demolished in 1938 when it was declared unfit for habitation by the Borough Medical Officer.
+It was later acquired by Ernest Wamsley Lewis, the founder of Weymouth Civic Society, so that it could be preserved for the town.

 Tour Options